BodyLab LLC | Effective from: March 12, 2022

 Provider: Google Fonts, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA

-Provided by: Framer (see section 1)
+Provided by: Framer (see sec.
+1)

-Legal basis: Legitimate interest
+Legal Basis: Legitimate interest

-8. To whom are the data disclosed
+8. To whom is the data disclosed

-9. How and for how long do we store the data
+9. How and how long do we store the data

 10. Where is the data stored

-General information about data storage location
+General information on data storage location

 11. What personal rights do you have